Female cosmetic coalitions

-These seemingly divergent topics come together in a co-authored publication attempting to explain why the world today is populated by modern Homo sapiens instead of by the equally large-brained, previously successful Neanderthals.
-An article published in the journal Current Anthropology in 2016 gives an account of exhaustive archaeological testing of the FCC theory, including robust debate between specialists.
+These seemingly divergent topics first came together in several publications attempting to explain why the world today is populated by modern Homo sapiens instead of by the equally large-brained, previously successful Neanderthals.
+An article published in the journal Current Anthropology in 2016 describes exhaustive archaeological testing of the FCC theory, including robust debate between specialists.

 Details of the FCC model

 Reproductive synchrony

 In primates, reproductive synchrony usually takes the form of conception and birth seasonality.
 The regulatory 'clock', in this case, is the sun's position in relation to the tilt of the earth.
 In nocturnal or partly nocturnal primates—for example, owl monkeys— the periodicity of the moon may also come into play.
 Synchrony in general is for primates an important variable determining the extent of 'paternity skew'—defined as the extent to which fertile matings can be monopolised by a fraction of the population of males.
 The greater the precision of female reproductive synchrony—the greater the number of ovulating females who must be guarded simultaneously—the harder it is for any dominant male to succeed in monopolising a harem all to himself.
 This is simply because, by attending to any one fertile female, the male unavoidably leaves the others at liberty to mate with his rivals.
 The outcome is to distribute paternity more widely across the total male population, reducing paternity skew (figures a, b).